CRUCIATE LIGAMENT SURGERY

 – Wound infection.
 (Reports suggests < 5%, and even lower in our experience)

-2. TPLO: (Tibial plateau Leveling Osteotomy) – or Tibial Wedge Leveling Osteotomy (TWLO).
+2. TPLO: (Tibial plateau Leveling Osteotomy) – or Closing Wedge Leveling Osteotomy (CWLO).

 This is the treatment of choice for larger dogs.